Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

 Range: - 8000 km (possibly more than 9000 according to the project, "Bulava-30") - 8300 km (according to western data) with a throw weight of 1150 kg, against 11300 km for 2800 kg?

-Here you have a mess.
-The maximum range of the Trident shown during the tests is in no way related to the declared maximum drop weight shown in the tests within the START framework.
-For Bulava, as a new type of SLBM, the throw weight is generally calculated, and at 9500 km.
+Here you have a complete mess.
+The maximum range of the Trident demonstrated during tests is in no way connected with the maximum throw-weight demonstrated during tests declared within the framework of the START.
+For the Bulava, as a new type of SLBM, the throw-weight is generally calculated, and at 9500 km.

 2. +1